aaronagraz/aaronagraz/README.md

 - Integrate multiple AI models, APIs, and tools into real product experiences
 - Work across OpenAI, Claude, Cursor, Perplexity, and AI-assisted development workflows
 - Develop frontend systems that connect cleanly with backend and AI layers
+- Use Python, JavaScript, TypeScript, APIs, and modern tooling to move from idea to deployment
 - Turn vague ideas into structured digital products with speed and clarity
 - Design funnels, user journeys, and conversion-oriented digital experiences
 - Apply product thinking, positioning, messaging, and strategic communication